 - Promote dialog within the community.

-Explore the pages of this website to learn more about the old Scotch Shepherd, what makes them great to have around, their history and efforts to restore them.
+Explore the pages of this website to learn more about the Scotch Collie, what makes them great to have around, their history and efforts to restore them.